oracle-devrel/technology-engineering/ai-and-app-modernisation/ai-services/generative-ai-service/doc-evaluation-genai/README.md

-# Document Evaluation Tool using Oracle Generative AI, OCI Document Understanding and Oracle Integration Cloud
+# Document Evaluation Tool using Oracle Generative AI, OCI Document Understanding, and Oracle Integration Cloud

+In this article, we'll explore how to make a handy tool that helps to evaluate documents using Oracle Generative AI, OCI Document Understanding, and Oracle Integration Cloud (OIC).
+This application combines a low-code approach to orchestrate LLM AI services and applications using Oracle Integration Cloud and Generative AI prompting techniques for tasks like document key criteria extraction, summarization, and evaluation.

 Reviewed: 14.03.2024

-In this article, we'll explore how to make a handy tool that helps to evaluate documents using Oracle Generative AI, OCI Document Understanding, and Oracle Integration Cloud (OIC).
-This application combines a loow-code approach to orchestrate LLM AI services and applications using Oracle Integration Cloud and Generative AI prompting techniques for tasks like document key criteria extraction, summarization and evaluation.

 # When to use this asset?